Decarbonisation and Economic Strategy Bill

 Overview

 The Decarbonisation and Economic Strategy Bill aims to achieve net-zero carbon emissions in the UK by 2030 while simultaneously reducing inequality.
-It mandates the creation of a Green New Deal, a ten-year strategy involving significant economic and public investment to facilitate a community and employee-led transition to a low-carbon economy.
+It mandates the creation of a Green New Deal Commission to develop and oversee a ten-year strategy for this transition, involving significant changes to economic governance and policy.

 Description

-The bill places a legal duty on the Secretary of State to meet both decarbonisation and economic equality objectives.
-Net-zero carbon emissions are defined as negative emissions balancing out positive emissions, excluding international credits and some forms of bioenergy.
-Economic equality targets include reducing income, wealth, health, and opportunity inequality.
+This bill places a legal duty on the Secretary of State to meet both decarbonisation and economic equality objectives by 2030 and annually thereafter.
+Net-zero carbon emissions are defined, excluding certain international credits and biomass from outside the UK.
+Economic equality targets include reducing income, wealth, health, and opportunity inequalities.

 Policy Requirements